kmatzen/nyc3dcars-toolkit/README.md

 ```
 celery worker -l info -c <concurrency>
 ```
-On a 16 core node with hyperthreading, I use a concurrency level of 28 (I leave some space for the postgres process).
+On a 16 core node with hyperthreading, I use a concurrency level of 28 (I leave some spaaace for the postgres process).
 Note, the following config line is very necessary for correct operation with my code.
 Otherwise, celery will fork, but not exec, the connections to the database will be shared, and messages will be clobbered.
 ```
 CELERYD_FORCE_EXECV = True
 ```

 The testing procedure is built like a pipeline.
 There are three stages represented by the following scripts:
 * detect.py - Runs the DPM, gathers detections, computes 3D vehicle poses, and logs them to the database.
 * geo\_rescore.py - Uses scoring methods defined in scores.py to compute additional detections scores related to geographic data.
 * nms.py - Runs non-maxima suppression to get the final set of detections.